Why Fashion Expert Tan France Nearly Turned Down 'Queer Eye'

 On experiencing racism after the Sept.
 11 attacks

-I saw the planes going into the towers over and over again on the news and I felt immediate dread, because it was so clear what the message was: that it's Muslims.
+I saw the planes going into the towers over and over again on the news, and I felt immediate dread, because it was so clear what the message was: that it's Muslims.
 There was a lot of talk about Pakistan and Afghanistan.
-I'd already experienced 17 years of racism for being Pakistani, and the interesting thing was, I looked around the room at the other Pakistani people, and there weren't that many, and every one of us had the exact same look of complete dread like, "Oh no, we're going to pay for this."
+I'd already experienced 17 years of racism for being Pakistani, and the interesting thing was, I looked around the room at the other Pakistani people — and there weren't that many — and every one of us had the exact same look of complete dread, like, "Oh no, we're going to pay for this."
 And it happened immediately.

 On the stress of running three fashion businesses and the toll it took on his mental health

 I had built up these three businesses that, thankfully, were doing incredibly well.
 But the production was getting more and more problematic, and the thought of continuing on with that was just too much to handle.
 And so I got really depressed. ...
 I never experienced that before.
 I don't suffer bouts of depression.
 I'm one of the most positive people I know.
 I always can see a way out of a situation and how to get out of a situation to make myself happy again.
 But with that I couldn't see a time when I was going to be happy in business.
 So I started to really think of how I could solve the problem.
-It wasn't really solving the problem, it was just getting out of the situation, and getting out of life.
+It wasn't really solving the problem; it was just getting out of the situation and getting out of life.

-And so I had a moment one day ... on my way home from work, I called my husband and I told him that I need him to talk to me and help me.
-I feel like I want to drive off this bridge and I'm almost positive I'm going to do this if he's not there for me.
+And so I had a moment one day. ...
+On my way home from work, I called my husband, and I told him that I need him to talk to me and help me.
+I feel like I want to drive off this bridge, and I'm almost positive I'm going to do this if he's not there for me.
 He's wonderful.
-He's an angel sent down from heaven, and he talked me through it, and urged me to just get home as soon as possible.
-He was going to leave work and come home to make sure I was OK, and then when I got home his answer was simple.
+He's an angel sent down from heaven, and he talked me through it and urged me to just get home as soon as possible.
+He was going to leave work and come home to make sure I was OK, and then when I got home, his answer was simple.
 It was just, "Let them go.
 You don't have anything to prove."

 I've always been the kind of person my whole life that has felt I have something to prove and ...
-I know it's because of my childhood and the amount of abuse we suffered and I suffered, that I've always felt like I had to prove something and I feel that even to this day.
+I know it's because of my childhood and the amount of abuse we suffered and I suffered, that I've always felt like I had to prove something, and I feel that even to this day.
 Every day when I get out of bed and I work as hard as I do, it's to prove my worth.
 And so he said, "You don't have to prove yourself in this business anymore.
 You've made it.
 Your businesses are successful.
-Your plan was to always sell them maybe 20 years from now, but sell them now, get rid of them, we don't need any more money."
+Your plan was to always sell them maybe 20 years from now, but sell them now, get rid of them — we don't need any more money."
 And so I did.

 On telling his Muslim family he was marrying a man

 My dad died when I was young.
 He died just before I was 14 and I wasn't out at the time, so he never would have known that I had desires to marry a man.
-My mom, when I told her, my mom is quite liberal, she practices her religion but she's quite liberal and ... is quite docile.
+My mom, when I told her, my mom is quite liberal — she practices her religion, but she's quite liberal and ... is quite docile.
 She just wants to keep the peace and go with the flow, and as long as everyone's happy she's fine.
 And so that was the case with me.
-I told her that I was marrying a man, she was like OK. ...
+I told her that I was marrying a man; she was like OK. ...
 There was never a fight about it.
 There was never really a discussion really about it.
 She was just so matter-of-fact about it and has been ever since.

 And so it was quite easy for me. ...
-The fact that she had a love marriage [with my father,] she [too] had gone against our cultural norms, which, back in the day — this was in the '70s — was shocking, absolutely shocking.
+The fact that she had a love marriage [with my father], she [too] had gone against our cultural norms, which back in the day — this was in the '70s — was shocking, absolutely shocking.
 She was probably one of the very few people in her community, if not in her extended family, who would have had a love marriage.
 And so I think that that probably made it easier for her to understand.

 But she always knew that I was the black sheep of the family.
 She always knew that I wasn't going to have the same life as her other children.
 She knew from my very early age that I was nothing like her other children.
-She didn't know how to articulate it, as I said, she'd never even heard the word "gay" before, but she just she said I wasn't like any of her other sons. ...
+She didn't know how to articulate it — as I said, she'd never even heard the word "gay" before — but she just, she said I wasn't like any of her other sons. ...
 I was like her extra daughter.

 On his initial reluctance to join the Queer Eye cast

 I was worried about the people that I know and love being attacked by people within our community.
 I wasn't concerned about what Caucasian people might think of it, necessarily.
 It was what my own people would think of it, that they would be concerned that my family have a gay man who's very openly gay, very unabashedly gay, so publicly. ...
-In our culture you don't represent yourself, you represent your family.
+In our culture you don't represent yourself; you represent your family.
 And as far as my culture is concerned, when you are ... "sinning" in their eyes, you are bringing shame to your community.

 On how doing Queer Eye has pushed his personal boundaries